Mark-Seaman/Shrinking-World-Pubs/stacie/Pub/Donate.md

 ## Convoy of Hope

-[Convoy of Hope](https://convoyofhope.org) is a faith-based, nonprofit organization with a driving passion to feed the world through children’s feeding initiatives, community outreaches, and disaster response.
+[Convoy of Hope](https://convoyofhope.org) is a faith-based, nonprofit organization with a driving passion to feed the world through children's feeding initiatives, community outreaches, and disaster response.

 Consider donating to the Convoy of Hope that Stacie supported for many years.